 That’s why you can collect payouts that are way larger than normal.

-I’ve uncovered a way to buy gold at FAR cheaper prices than through the open market.

-It’s so cheap… it’s almost like stealing gold.

 And the way you do this is through something I call a gold phantom bid.

 This is when you make a laughably low offer on an asset you want to own, like gold.
 The market then actually pays you cash for making that offer.
-But because the offer is so low it almost never gets accepted.
+But because the offer is so low, it almost never gets accepted.

 Instead, it disappears like a phantom.
 Never to be seen again.